support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Ptolemy XII Smiting His Enemies from the Entrance Pylon of the Temple of Horus by Egyptian Ptolemaic Period.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 pharaoh · king · relief · ancient egyptian · hitting · attacking · neos dionysos · Edfu, Province of Aswan, Egypt / Bridgeman Images